imm-a/SighBorg/README.md

 # SighBorg
-A procedural picker generator for Maya https://amritha2112.artstation.com/projects/QneP1l
+A procedural picker generator for Maya (WIP)

+This tool uses Python and PyQt to auto-add buttons to a picker interface.
+It is still in progress. https://amritha2112.artstation.com/projects/QneP1l